 The Project, Portal, and Favorites item collections are available in the catalog view as well as the Catalog pane.
 When the catalog view is active, switch between the categories and collections of items in the Contents pane.

 Items in a collection or category are listed in the catalog view.
 The columns display type is well suited for managing your items.
 An item's name, type, and modification date, and a portal item's owner, are listed.
-The contents list can be sorted using any column.
+The contents list can be sorted using any column (except portal items can't be sorted on the Type column).

 The tiles display type in the catalog view provides a gallery experience for exploring items.
 This can be helpful if you aren't sure which item to use, especially if you're accessing the active portal for the first time or if you use ArcGIS Pro infrequently.
 You can immediately see an item's name, type, thumbnail, and date if this information is available.